shandy-del/heatpump-go/WeeklyNotes/week02.md

 ### 3.6 Final User Experience Goal
 Learners can explore freely, jump through stages, and interact with knowledge nodes like playing a platformer game — making the learning process engaging and personalized.

-## 4.Knowledge Bubbles UI Design Concept
+## 4. Knowledge Bubbles UI Design Concept

 ### 4.1 Core Concept
 - The page features floating circular “knowledge bubbles,” each representing a knowledge point.